A Middle Eastern-inspired menu served in a Cave of Wonders full of Aladdin party ideas

 You ain’t ever had a friend like me!
 Looking for Aladdin party ideas and recipes?
 You’ve come to the right place!
-Aladdin is one of my all-time favorite Disney movies but it wasn’t part of the original 12 month Disney Dinners line up because I didn’t have a clue about Middle Eastern cuisine.
-Aladdin is of course set in the fictional city of Agrabah, based on the Iraqi city of Bagdad during the Persian empire.
-I started researching Middle Eastern food and realized that it’s quite similar to Greek and Mediterranean cuisine, with fantastic aromatic spices and simple cooking techniques.
-So I dove in because I loved the idea of transforming my dining room into the Cave of Wonders!
+Aladdin is one of my all-time favorite Disney movies.
+Aladdin is set in the fictional city of Agrabah, so I cooked up a fabulous Middle Eastern Menu and transformed my dining room into the Cave of Wonders!

 “Do you trust me?” – Aladdin